FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Then there is the `rp` object, which has information about the website that is requesting the registration operation.
 This includes the name to be displayed to the end user by the authenticator.

-You also have the `user` field, which is information used to tie the user to the credential.
+You also have the `user` field, which contains information tying the user to the credential.

 Additionally, to create the key, you need to specify the algorithm to use.
 Do this by passing the correct parameters in `pubKeyCredParams`.
 Above, the value is `-7`.
 This is an item in the [IANA COSE Algorithms registry](https://www.iana.org/assignments/cose/cose.xhtml).

 After creating the options object, call the `create` method on the credentials API and if it succeeds, the user will be registered with cosmosclownstore.com.